Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Model Evaluation

 \section{Model Evaluation}

 We evaluate our models on MELD-FR.
 Figure \ref{fig:eda_trig} shows the distribution of triggers based on their distance from the target utterance.
 We notice that most of the triggers are the utterances that are spoken just before the target.
-This phenomena corresponds to the natural conversations where an emotion flip occurs just after a trigger statement is said.
+This phenomenon corresponds to the natural conversations where an emotion-flip occurs immediately after a trigger statement is said.
 However, there are cases where the trigger lies beyond the last utterance of the target speaker.
-After analysing the distribution carefully, we restrict the {\tt context\_size = 5} for the experiments involving instance-level EFR classification.
+After analyzing the distribution carefully, we restrict the {\tt context\_size = 5} for the experiments involving instance-level EFR classification.